godot-dimensions/g4mf/specification/parts/binary_file_format.md

     - JSON chunks MUST be UTF-8 encoded without a BOM, MUST NOT contain control characters `0x7F` or `0x00` through `0x1F` except for optionally tab `0x09` and line feed `0x0A`, and MUST be a valid JSON object.
 These requirements also apply to the text format.
   - The byte sequence `0x42 0x4C 0x4F 0x42`, the ASCII string "BLOB".
 This indicates the chunk contains binary blob data, usually the data of a buffer.
     - When interpreted as a little-endian unsigned 32-bit integer, this is `0x424F4C42`.
   - Implementations MAY define additional chunk types, but this is usually not needed.
 The byte sequence selected SHOULD be a somewhat-human-readable magic sequence of printable ASCII characters, but may be any value.
+Note: This does not need to match the magic number used by the data format itself, if any.
 - A 4-byte chunk compression format indicator.
 In the base specification, this MUST be one of the following:
   - The byte sequence `0x00 0x00 0x00 0x00`, or zero.
 This indicates the chunk is not compressed.
   - The byte sequence `0x5A 0x73 0x74 0x64`, the ASCII string "Zstd".
 This indicates the chunk is compressed using the Zstandard compression format.
     - When interpreted as a little-endian unsigned 32-bit integer, this is `0x6474735A`.
     - The chunk data MUST also include Zstd's own magic number `0x28 0xB5 0x2F 0xFD` at the start of the data, it cannot be omitted.
+  - Implementations MUST support the uncompressed format.
+Implementations MAY choose to implement none of the other compression formats, refusing to load such files.
   - Implementations MAY define additional compression formats.
 The byte sequence selected SHOULD be a somewhat-human-readable magic sequence of printable ASCII characters, but may be any value.
 Note: This does not need to match the magic number used by the compression format itself.
 - A 8-byte chunk data size number, which MUST be equal to the size in bytes of the chunk data, excluding the chunk header, and excluding any padding after the chunk data.
   - This value is a little-endian unsigned 64-bit integer.
 The maximum chunk data size is 2^64 - 33 bytes (an additional 32 bytes are subtracted for the file and chunk headers).